jeet-parekh/hotkeys/README.md

-## Global HotKeys for Go (for Windows)
+## Global HotKeys

 ---

 ### About hotkeys

-- Use hotkeys to set and listen for global hotkey events (for Windows).
+- Use hotkeys to set and listen for global hotkey events.
+- Works only for Windows.

 ---